 CJ 282.
 CRIMINOLOGY.
-Explanation of crime and its context; extensive coverage of past and present theories; a survey of crime prevention and control strategies.
+An introductory course designed to introduce students to the etiology of crime and its context.
+An extensive review of past and present criminological theories, including a survey of crime prevention and control strategies are also undertaken.
 (3)